 One of the main challenges of new nurses is time management.
-In a hospital or nursing home setting, you often have coworkers to rescue you in a pinch in case you are overwhelmed; on top of having nearby coworkers, most orientation programs, as well as nursing schools, focus on time management skills in a facility setting.
-Yet what about time management as a visiting nurse — in home health or home hospice or both?
+In a hospital or nursing home setting, you often have coworkers to rescue you in a pinch in case you are overwhelmed; besides having nearby coworkers, most orientation programs and nursing schools focus on time management skills in a facility setting.
+Yet what about time management as a visiting nurse — in home health, home hospice, or both?

-Let me share with you my wisdom and experience in time management in the field of a visiting nurses to hopefully help you have more time for life compared to work — a better work-life balance.
+Let me share my wisdom and experience in time management in the field of visiting nurses to hopefully help you have more time for life compared to work — a better work-life balance.

-While my Tips for new Hospice Registered Nurse Case Managers article covered some time management tips, please allow me to expand on the key areas of time management:
+While my Tips for New Hospice Registered Nurse Case Managers article covered some time management tips, please allow me to expand on the critical areas of time management:

-First off, let me hit the largest time saver that will help you, your patient, the family, and your work team.
-That's your commitment to the evidence-based best practice of as close to real-time as possible by making sure you are within the visit itself.
-Buy yourself a blue tooth keyboard (mine's heading towards being four years old; a backlit version is available from the same company) and carry it with your tablet (not necessary if you have a laptop of course) and use it to document within the visit itself.
+First, let me hit the most significant time saver to help you, your patient, your family, and your work team.
+That’s your commitment to the evidence-based best practice of as close to real-time as possible by ensuring you are within the visit.
+Buy yourself a Bluetooth keyboard (mine’s heading towards being four years old; a backlit version is available from the same company), carry it with your tablet (not necessary if you have a laptop, of course), and use it to document within the visit itself.

-Documenting in the visit saves you time charting outside of regular working hours (or otherwise extending working hours).
-It helps your coworkers so that they have very accurate information that was charted in close to real-time, and for the same reasons of accuracy helps your patient and the family.
+Documenting within the visit saves you time charting outside of regular working hours (or extending working hours).
+It helps your coworkers have very accurate information that was charted in close to real-time, and for the same reasons, accuracy helps your patient and the family.

-Come up with a battle plan of whom you will see in what order with the understanding a patient may have a crisis or the office may send you in a different direction.
-Even if that happens, by having a battle plan for the day, you have a form of structure to work off.
-I recommend charting your approximate arrival times using Waze's planned drive feature.
-Once you put in where you are at for the start of the day, you can build your list by putting in the second visit including drive time based on where you will be coming from and so on.
+Come up with a battle plan of whom you will see in what order, with the understanding that a patient may have a crisis or the office may send you in a different direction.
+Even if that happens, having a battle plan for the day gives you a structure to work off.
+I recommend charting your approximate arrival times using Waze’s planned drive feature.
+Once you put in where you are at the start of the day, you can build your list by putting in the second visit, including drive time based on where you will be coming from and so on.

-While the above is a generic web-based image, when I plan out my entire day, I'll have anywhere from six to nine stops spread out with the times based on estimated in-visit time plus drive time to the next visit.
+While the above is a generic web-based image, when I plan out my entire day, I’ll have anywhere from six to nine stops, with the times based on estimated in-visit time plus drive time to the next visit.

 So it might look something like the following: